willpinha/dino/README.md

 thin layer built on top of `net/http` for functionalities commonly needed when building applications

-It also follows the Go philosophy, which is to maintain simplicity and not apply breaking changes or major versions all the time.
-That's why httpbox is still in version 1 (just like Go)
+It also follows the Go philosophy, which is to maintain simplicity and not apply breaking changes or major versions all the time

 ## Features